Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 ## AMD module: Asynchronous Module Definition, or RequireJS module

 AMD (Asynchronous Module Definition <https://github.com/amdjs/amdjs-api>), is a pattern to define and consume module.
 It is implemented by RequireJS library <https://requirejs.org/>.
-AMD provides a define function to define module, which accepts the module name, dependency modules’ names, and a factory function:
+AMD provides a `define` function to define module, which accepts the module name, dependent modules’ names, and a factory function:

 ```js
 // Define AMD module.